Nope (film): Plot

-Jupe introduces a live show in Jupiter's Claim and plans to use Lucky as bait to lure out the UFO, which he has been feeding the Haywoods' horses to for months, in front of the audience.
-The UFO arrives early and devours Jupe and the entire audience.
-At this point, OJ confirms that the UFO is not a spaceship, but a highly territorial predatory organism.
-After the creature attacks the Haywood household by marking its territory with the regurgitated remains of the crowd, OJ discovers that it only attacks people who look directly at it.
-The Haywoods and Angel escape the house unharmed, and OJ devises a plan to record it.
-Em and Angel are hesitant until the former receives a call from Holst, who now agrees to help Em after seeing TV news coverage of the Jupiter's Claim incident.
-OJ names the organism "Jean Jacket", after a horse that Em was promised to train.
+After months of secretly offering the Haywoods' horses to the UFO to gain its trust and attempt to domesticate it, Jupe introduces a live show in Jupiter's Claim, intending to use Lucky as bait to lure out the UFO.
+The UFO arrives earlier than expected and consumes everyone in attendance, ultimately leaving only Lucky alive.
+While retrieving Lucky, OJ confirms his theory that the UFO is actually a territorial, predatory organism.
+After the creature showers the Haywood household with the regurgitated remains of the Jupiter's Claim crowd, OJ realizes that it only attacks those who look directly at it and devises a plan to record it.
+Em and Angel are hesitant until Em receives a call from Holst, who now agrees to help.
+OJ names the organism "Jean Jacket" after an unruly horse the Haywoods once owned.

-To circumvent Jean Jacket's effects on electronics, Holst brings a hand-cranked IMAX film camera to capture footage.
-With Angel, the group devises a plan to bait Jean Jacket, with a field of electrically-powered tube man props to help them deduce its location in the sky.
-However, a paparazzo trespasses onto the field and is thrown from his electric motorcycle when it shuts down near Jean Jacket, which devours him.
-Though Holst captures footage of Jean Jacket, his obsession with "the impossible shot" results in him being devoured alongside his camera, forcing the remaining three to flee.
-Angel survives an attack from Jean Jacket by being wrapped in a tarp and barbed wire, causing the creature to unfurl from its saucer shape to a jellyfish-like form.
+To circumvent Jean Jacket's effect of shutting down all electrical equipment in its vicinity, Holst brings a hand-cranked film camera.
+The group sets up a field of battery-powered tube men to track its location.
+However, a TMZ reporter trespasses onto the field and is thrown from his electric motorcycle when it shuts down near Jean Jacket, which devours him shortly after.
+While capturing footage, Holst climbs a hill for a better view and is consumed along with his camera, forcing the remaining three to flee.
+Angel is eaten by Jean Jacket, but promptly spat out as he is entangled in a tarp and barbed wire, substances which the monster is unable to digest.
+Jean Jacket then unfurls into a much larger form resembling a jellyfish.

-OJ intentionally looks directly at Jean Jacket, allowing it to pull him towards its mouth so Em can escape to Jupiter's Claim on the motorcycle.
-There, she releases the park's large helium balloon mascot of Jupe.
-Jean Jacket attempts to feed on the balloon while Em uses an attraction's analog camera to photograph Jean Jacket before the balloon pops, killing it.
-With the picture as proof of the creature's existence and reporters arriving nearby, Em sees an unharmed OJ and Lucky standing outside of Jupiter's Claim.
+OJ intentionally looks directly at Jean Jacket to distract it, allowing Em to rush to Jupiter's Claim on the motorcycle.
+There, she untethers the park's large helium balloon mascot of Jupe, whose winking eye attracts Jean Jacket's attention.
+Jean Jacket attempts to feed on the balloon while Em uses a manual camera from the park's coin-operated wishing well attraction to photograph it.
+After Jean Jacket swallows the balloon, it bursts, exploding the monster's fragile skeleton and killing it.

+With photographic evidence of the creature's existence and reporters arriving nearby, Em sees OJ and Lucky standing outside Jupiter's Claim, unharmed.